kennethpHN/core-code-from-scratch/week11/Wednesday-28-09-22/README.md

 **6. Is REST the same as HTTP?**

 No, The HTTP is the main protocol for data transfer in the REST architectural style.

+### REST API Clients Learning Exercise

+**1. Postman only works with REST APIs?**

+No, it can work with many types of APIs

+**2. Is there an alternative to Postman?**

+There are many alternatives like insomnia, REST client for vscode, etc..